project-poodle/poodle/design.md

     - for raft consensus, time is represented as Term + milliseconds elapsed + Record count in the same millisecond
   - followed by file start key
+  - followed by crc32 of the header

 - followed by Record Offset lookup:
   - the hash scheme for Record lookup
-  - followed by the Record offset table
+  - followed by the Record offset and length table
+  - followed by crc32 of the offset lookup

 - followed by a list of Records

-- followed by crc32
+  - each record followed by crc32 of the Records

 ### Record Offset Lookup ###